vamsiReddy03/nesprnt-case-study/README.md

 "What if I build a System to make this disappear entirely?"

 ## 🚀 So I built Workflow Automation System
-That eliminates manual coordination entirely — transforming it into a structured, automated workflow.
+- hat eliminates manual coordination entirely — transforming
+- it into a structured, automated workflow.

-Key Insight
+## Key Insight

 This was not a printing problem — it was a workflow orchestration problem.